 In the left navigation column, click on “All-in-One WP Migration”, then select the “Export” option.

 In Export Site, there are plenty of options.

 The link “Find Replace in Database” does just that.
 If you switch to a new domain, or the direction in your URLs is changing, finding and replacing would be useful.

-When to switch between two installations on the same domain, there is a need of so route shifts.
-In this case you need to add old track and new track. (for example, The old track is/108, and the new track is/108b)
+When switching between two installations on the same domain, there is a need for so route shifts.
+In this case, you need to add an old track and a new track. (for example, The old track is/108, and the new track is/108b)